stfwn/neural-network-pruning/report/2-results.md

 difference was the formula that decided the parameters of these distributions.

-Further experiments with the Xavier method of initialization have led to the results shown in figure TODO.
+Further experiments with the Xavier method of initialization have led to the results shown in figure \ref{results-1}.
 Here both variants of the original Xavier distributions -- normal and uniform -- have been narrowed or widened by a factor of 2.

-![This plot shows the same type of information as in figure TODO, but for Xavier distributions that have been widened (`*-double`) or narrowed (`*-half`) by a factor of 2.](images/results-1-xaviers.png)
+![\label{results-1}This plot shows the same type of information as in figure
+\ref{results-0}, but for Xavier distributions that have been widened (`*-double`) or narrowed (`*-half`) by a factor of 2.](images/results-1-xaviers.png)

 The numbers show that both narrowed distributions outperform the other initialization strategies at 2.3% weights remaining in the mean and with a